maialenz/WetPaws/TESTING.md

 - The third inline block at the footer appears not to be centered (Maialen & Sua , Bettystown | Ireland).
 I tried to fix this but all the changes I did on Devtools did not show any changes.

+- On some devices/browsers, the background color of the sections seem to get a little darker than the parent container fluid, but I could not manage to fix this.
 ---

 Back to [README.md](README.md)